 Pupils gain vital experience in developing their young leadership skills through a variety of activities, including the Junior School Council, which meets each week and is made up of an elected pupil from each class.

 The School Council works on different projects over the year, including playground design and resources, raising money for local charities, and having input into school issues such as our anti-bullying promise.
-Children can join the Eco Squads and take part in responsible jobs such as being Power Rangers and Recycling Champions, and helping us work towards our Eco Schools Award.
+Children can join the Eco Squads in Years 2 and 3, or the Planet Protectors, Years 4 to 6.
+These groups take on responsible roles such as being Power Rangers and Recycling Champions, and helping us work towards our Eco Schools Award.

 In Year 6 children apply to become Prefects, and have a range of duties across each week, including collecting house points, reading with the younger children, and taking care of the library.
 Every class has a range of monitor duties and the children take part in writing their class charter at the start of each year.
 Children are very enthusiastic when asked to act as buddies for new starts, helping them get to know the school and its routines.